AndrewPrifer/framer-motion-theatre/README.md

 - Sheet instances -> React component instances
 - Objects -> Framer Motion motion values

-By enforcing this interpretation, we can wrap Theatre.js' complexity in a simple declarative API that is very easy to read and write, and which allows us to build powerful tools on top.
+By enforcing this interpretation, we can wrap Theatre.js' complexity in a simple declarative API that is very easy to read and write, integrates with Framer Motion's `motion` components, and allows us to easily add powerful visual editing tools to our components.

 ## Features